bjin01/jobmonitor/pkg_updates/README.md

 SLES Service Pack Migration and Package Update Engine - jobchecker
 =================================================

-This is a service pack migration and package update engine for [SUSE Linux Enterprise Server (SLES)](https://www.suse.com/products/server/) Service Pack (SP) migration written in Go.
+This is a simple workflow engine for bulk service pack migration and package update engine for [SUSE Linux Enterprise Server (SLES)](https://www.suse.com/products/server/) with SUSE Manager written in Go.

 Systems from the given groups could be updated and migrated to the next service pack.